MF366-Coding/WriterClassic/README.md

 ## Small information
 If you want to redistribute this software, you need its LICENSE: this is **mandatory**!

+# simple_webbrowser.py
+This project uses tecnology from a gist of mine.
+That code is licensed under a GNU GENERAL PUBLIC LICENSE v3.
+The code is here, in this file.

+I decided to not use it as a module and, instead, to make it built-in WriterClassic to avoid:
+- Too many Python files
+- Import errors that sometimes happen in Linux

+The LICENSE for `simple_webbrowser` is the same as WriterClassic's.
+That means, `simple_webbrowser` CAN'T be used in proprietary code.

+C'mon, be an open-source lover!

+Also, [here](https://gist.github.com/MF366-Coding/a91f1ea111fc22bf871afc4038f27166)'s the link to the gist (`simple_webbrowser.py`).

 # Let me know of any bug you find :desktop_computer:
 If you found a bug, please tell me the details by creating a new Issue in this Repository.